Home

 Companion Planting

-• Negative affects: fennel, potato
+• Negative effects: fennel, potato

 Watering - Water deeply when weather is hot.
 If the fruit is splitting it is a sign they are not getting enough water.